buttermilk-crypto/tweetPepper/README.md

   + Use SCrypt + Secret Box.
 This is the right approach if the key is to be based on a password.
   + Use authenticated encryption based on the crypto_box function.
 This is for Diffie-Hellman type situations.
   + Use authenticated encryption+key encapsulation through a crypto_box/Salsa20 combination.
+  + Use 256 bit key agreement based on the NewHope PQC algorithm.
+This is not a DJB piece of code and is included for flavor and versatility.
+The code is extracted and repackaged from very current BC source tree.

 The SCrypt implementation is one of the few jar dependencies as TweetNaCl does not contain a KDF.
 I could have opted for the BouncyCastle pure java implementation but I have chosen to use the one from [com.lambdaworks](https://github.com/wg/scrypt) instead.